jahidhiron/jahidhiron/README.md

 ## Hi there 👋, I am Jahid Hiron

-#### Software Engineer | Educator | Typescript
+#### Software Engineer | Educator | JavaScript, TypeScript, AWS

 ## About me
 I am an experienced JavaScript full-stack engineer with over five years of hands-on expertise in front-end and back-end development.
 <br />
-My expertise spans various technologies including Node.js, Express.js, React, Next.js, and cloud solutions like Docker, Kubernetes, and AWS.
+My expertise spans various technologies, including Node.js, Express.js, React, Next.js, and cloud solutions like Docker, Kubernetes, and AWS.
 I also have extensive experience in microservices architecture and database management (MongoDB, PostgreSQL, MySQL).
 <br />
 I also teach on Udemy to share my knowledge with fellow engineers.